The Dangers of Long-Term Adderall Abuse

 - Uncontrollable cravings (leading to erratic drug-seeking behavior)

 It’s easy to see red flags when people are hiding their Adderall use or showing dramatic changes in behavior.
 When an addicted person claims that it’s a legitimate treatment, however, it can be difficult for friends and loved ones to discern whether it’s truly necessary or problematic.
-The good news is that there are key signs that can help you identify whether someone is genuinely taking prescribed medication or is falsely claiming the diagnosis as part of an addiction.

 How It Works in ADHD Brains

-In those with ADHD, brain scans have shown that executive functioning activity in the areas of focus, attention regulation, and impulse control is less efficient than it should be.
-Adderall is used to stimulate those areas, allowing the brain to function more like a non-ADHD brain.
 Because this corrects an existing problem in the brain, it does not produce symptoms of a high and has not shown a risk of dependence.
 Physical side effects like increased blood pressure and heart rate are still possible and should be watched carefully.

 If a person genuinely takes Adderall for ADHD, you’ll see signs like these: